gear-foundation/gear-wiki/docs/developing-contracts/standards/grc20.md

 The Gear Fungible Token Standard provides a unified API for smart contracts to implement token functionalities.
 It encompasses critical operations like token transfer and approvals for third-party spending on the blockchain.
 Below, we detail the contract state, its interface, and key methods to facilitate these operations.

+An example implementation of the GRC-20 standard is available on [GitHub](https://github.com/gear-foundation/standards/tree/master/gear-erc20).

 ## Contract State Definition

 ```rust